ptrguide/ptrguide.github.io/song-swapping-in-ptr2.md

 - There are multiple applications you can edit your ISO file with.
 UltraISO and ImgBurn is 2 examples.
 I'm going to use ImgBurn, just insert the file your respective way

-(Note: ImgBurn is bundled with other applications, so if you use it and have not installed it yet, be safe and skip those.)
+(Note: ImgBurn is bunded with other applications, so if you use it and have not installed it yet, be safe and skip those.)

 - Get [ptr2sound](./zip/ptr2sound1.3beta.zip).